MicrosoftDocs/azure-docs-powershell/azurermps-5.1.1/AzureRM.Compute/Add-AzureRmVmssWinRMListener.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
 The cmdlet is not run.

 ```yaml
 Type: System.Management.Automation.SwitchParameter